2021 Curling Through Covid-19 Frequently Asked Questions

 The Arnprior Curling Club is committed to the positive well-being of all members of our community.
 The ACC Board is aligning our COVID-19 Response with updated Curl On/Curling Canada Guidelines.
 We agree with our sport partner associations that “it is entirely possible for people to continue to curl in a manner that is physically distant and low-risk, while still enjoying the positive social and physical benefits of the sport.”

-For the new ACC guidelines for our upcoming 2020/2021 season, please see the Return to Play Guidelines that Joe Ferrari has published and emailed to all club member.
+For the new ACC guidelines for our upcoming 2021/2022 season, please see the Return to Play Guidelines that have been published and emailed to all club member.
 Please read these guidelines for answers to some of your questions.
 In addition, we’ve put together the following FAQs to help you with your decision about joining the club this year.

 Will there be any changes to the on-ice experience this season?

 Yes, following Curling Canada’s recommendations, there will be a number of changes to the on-ice curling experience.
 Some of these on-ice changes will include:

 No touching other curler’s stones with your hand (use your broom or foot instead)

 Standing locations: all players should obey physical distancing recommendations during play, which means: